chemouna/AlgorithmsCatalog/detailed/Graphs.md

 # Graphs

+## Types of graphs

+### Clique graph

+### De Bruijn graph

+### Petersen graph
+- is an undirected graph with 10 vertices and 15 edges.
+It is a small graph that serves as a useful example and counterexample for many problems in graph theory.

+### Planar graph

 ## Dominator
 - a node d dominates a node n if every path from the entry node to n must go through d.
 Notationally, this is written as d dom n (or sometimes d >> n).
   By definition, every node dominates itself.